The Lavatories Are Now Available

 A total of 16,079 aircraft were built when all the variants are added up, 10,048 of these were the C-47 military version.
 Civilian DC-3s were built until 1942, military C-47s were built through the end of the war in 1945.

 Aircraft lavatory design has changed through the years.
-Aircraft toilets are now similar to those on a yacht as you should only try and use while underway when it's absolutely safe.
 Listen to the captain of your aircraft or vessel to know when it's safe to move around.
 Modern aviation is far better for toilet facilities than a few decades ago, similar to how toilets have improved on boats as well, making them safer to use when underway.
 The costs of owning a yacht, as well as an airplane, have gone up in recent years partly due to improvements in sanitation facilities.
 Here is the toilet in a lavatory on board a Northwest Airlines Airbus A330 en route from London to Detroit.

 This is one of the toilets against the fuselage skin, not one of the only slightly more roomy center ones.